wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

         </auth>

-This section has options for the registering service.
+This section shows the options for the registering service.

 .. versionadded:: 2.1